This post may contain affiliate links, from which we earn an income.

-You won’t find winter sun holidays in Europe here.
-This post is about exploring wintry European destinations and heading for the cold and snow.
-Let us help you find the best winter holidays in Europe.
+You won’t find, beaches, warm weather, or winter sun holidays in Europe here.
+This winter Europe guide is about exploring wintry European destinations and heading for the cold and snow for your European winter vacation.
+Let us help you find the best winter holidays in Europe!

 How to use this map – Use your fingers (or computer mouse) to zoom in and out.
 Click or touch the icons to get more info about a place, and click the arrow in the box top left to open the index.
 To add to your own Google Maps account, click the star next to the title of the map.